meghaofficial/Canvas-dropdown-in-react/README.md

 ### My forth commit
 This code has introduced form, but the form is not opening for the different image object.

+### Fixed
+Fixed different form opening for different object images, also fixed the position of form for different object.